Travel 101 tickets

 A multi-city ticket allowed me to do it on one ticket and save money.

-Advantages of Multi-city Ticket
+Advantages of a Multi-city Ticket

 Cons of Multi-City Tickets